Joomla vs WordPress - Which is the best for your website?

 In contrast, Wordpress has release new version regularly every year.
 (Currently at Wordpress 5.3.1) Also, thanks to the advent of commercial WordPress in 2005 (back by Automattic) has supported this CMS to be developed more carefully and at a much faster rate.
 Combined with ease of use, Wordpress has gained more attention from CMS users since then.

-However, commercial Wordpress still got free plan for you to choose.
+However, commercial Wordpress still got a free plan for you to choose.
 It will be hosted at WordPress.com.
-Lastly, both WordPress and Joomla have the powerful communities and they host many events during a year for their users to meeting and sharing.
+Lastly, both WordPress and Joomla have powerful communities and they host many events during a year for their users to meeting and sharing.

-Joomla or WordPress: which is the best option for your site?
+Joomla or WordPress: Which is the best option for your site?

 It seems to us that both Joomla and WordPress have their respective advantages and disadvantages, thus they all can be the ideal platforms for your sites.
 So instead of answering the question “which one is better?”, we will help you to find the best option for your site depending on the category of websites.